 Please note: if you are a home owner, a resident in an almshouse, or a tenant on a six-month assured shorthold tenancy who has paid a deposit, this section may not apply to you.

 If you'd like to move, perhaps to a different area where NCHA doesn't have properties, a mutual exchange might be for you.
-It's a way for tenants of housing associations/Registered Social Landlords to swap homes with each other.
+It's a way for tenants of housing associations/social landlords to swap homes with each other.